 Use of airline passenger data must be limited, top EU court says

-BRUSSELS, June 21 (Reuters) - EU airline passenger data collected to combat serious crime must take into account fundamental rights and be limited to what is strictly necessary, Europe's top court said on Tuesday.
+BRUSSELS, June 21 (Reuters) - EU airline passenger data collected to combat serious crime must be limited to what is strictly necessary, Europe's top court said on Tuesday, citing the importance of fundamental rights.

+The Passenger Name Record Directive (PNR), adopted in 2016, allows police and justice officials to access passenger data on flights to and from the EU to combat serious crimes and maintain security in the 27-country bloc.

+Rights groups however said data retention even by law enforcement and other authorities is an invasive and unjustified encroachment on fundamental rights to privacy and data protection.

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))